Tamil Nadu Thowheed Jamath

 Tamil Nadu Thowheed Jamath (TNTJ) is an Islamic organization based in Tamil Nadu, India.
 It was founded in 2004.
 TNTJ claims to preach true Islam to Muslims and non-Muslims as per Quran and Prophetic ways.
-It claims to be a non-political organization.
 Ideologically due to its theological stand, it considers only a sovereign state can take up weapons and any thing contrary is against the fundamentals of Islam.
 TNTJ is also involved in social activities and awareness of condemning extremism through rallies and propaganda.
 TNTJ's ideology is influenced by Wahabism.

+Administrative Structure

+The Tamil Nadu Thowheed Jamath (TNTJ) is structured with various committees to oversee its functions.
+Below are the details of the current administration.